Optimal Learning for Structured Bandits: Numerical Experiments

 \section{Numerical Experiments}

 {In this section, we evaluate the performance of DUSA in the context of several structural bandit problems discussed in Section \ref{sec:struct-band-ex}.
-We first focus on well-known structured bandits; more specifically linear and Lipschitz bandits.
+We first focus on linear and Lipschitz bandits, which are well-known structured bandits.
 Then, to illustrate the flexibility of DUSA, we further evaluate DUSA in the context of dispersion bandits.
-Before presenting our results, next, we explain how DUSA is implemented in our numerical studies.}
+We begin by explaining how DUSA is implemented.}